 If wine could be a vagabond, Beachwood would be it.
 It is the result of a wide ranging pursuit for authentic growing and winemaking philosophies, a link with the land without being held back by lines on a map.
 An aspiration for natural, raw and minimalist new-world, food-friendly wines without boarders.
-Each varietal worth a open minded approach.
-Currently showcasing a Mclaren Vale Chardonnay, Heathcote Shiraz and a sneaky little Marlborough Sauvignon Blanc.
+Each varietal worth an open minded approach.
+Currently showcasing a McLaren Vale Chardonnay, Heathcote Shiraz and a sneaky little Marlborough Sauvignon Blanc.
 And when we find more good parcels of wine, you might just see the range expanded.

 McLaren Vale Chardonnay 2022